Zuhaitz-dev/TOMAT-OS/README.md

 ## How It Works

 - The kernel is compiled using a cross-compiler targeting i686-elf.
-- It runs on VirtualBox for easy testing without rebooting your actual system.
+- It runs on QEMU and VirtualBox for easy testing without rebooting your actual system.
 - GRUB is used as the bootloader to load the kernel.
 - The goal is to expand and experiment, adding new features along the way.